 Full name

 Home address

 Date of birth

 Relationship to member

-Part 3 - representative details

-If you are the member's or dependant's representative, please give your details here.
+Part 3 - Representative details If you are the member's or dependant's representative, please give your details here.
+Full name

-Surname

-Home address
+In what capacity are you acting?

-Correspondence address if different
+Correspondence address

-Part 4 - your complaint
+Part 4 - Your complaint

 Write the full details of your complaint here.
-Please try to explain exactly why you are unhappy, giving any dates or periods of pension scheme membership that you think are relevant.
+Please try to explain exactly why you are unhappy, giving any dates or periods of pension scheme membership that you think is relevant.
 If there is not enough space, please use a separate sheet and attach it to this form.
 Remember to write your name and national insurance number at the top of any separate sheet if you are a member.
 Or, if you are not a member, put the member's name and national insurance number at the top of any separate sheet.

-Part 5 - your signature
+Part 5 - Your signature

 I would like my complaint to be considered and a decision to be made about it.
-I am a (tick one box):

-Scheme member/former member/prospective member

-Dependant of a former member

-Member's representative/dependant's representative

-Signed Date